-Where an application is being made for a 16/17 year old the consent of the parent / guardian must also be obtained.
-This is done by asking them to fill up the form (NVB 3).
-In addition the email address provided on the vetting invitation form (NVB 1) is the email address of the parent / guardian (not the young person).
+Where an application is being made for a 16 or 17 year old the consent of the parent / guardian must also be obtained.
+This is done by asking the parent or guardian to fill up the form (NVB 3).
+In addition the email address provided on the vetting invitation form and the telephone number is the email address and telephone number of the parent / guardian (not the young person).

 Proof of identity must also be obtained for the parent / guardian and the young person.

 The policy of the Diocese is that those in public ministry must be vetted every three years.

 Vetting is a confidential process and vetting information must only be shared between those with a right of access to it.
 Within a parish, diocesan agency or school setting that means the applicant and the person who signs off on their application on behalf of the organisation.